bvanreeven/react-typescript/README.md

 # React-TypeScript

-Minimal boilerplate for a single-page app using React, TypeScript 1.6 with TSX, and Visual Studio Code.
+Minimal boilerplate for a single-page app using React, TypeScript with JSX support (TSX), and Visual Studio Code.

 Usage: